PiotrG1996/AMR/README.md

 This project refers to the examples from ROS [Documentation](http://wiki.ros.org/Documentation).

-> This repository provides final program in the course - Autonomous Mobile Robots.
+> This repository contains the final program in the course - Autonomous Mobile Robots.
-> The main purpose of the project is to reach randomly located points while
+> The main purpose of this project is to reach randomly located points while
 > robot is moving autonomously without any help in control.
 Algorithm is
 > considered to work properly regardless of spawned map.
 Gazebo is mapping
-> the real world so it simulates the reality.
+> the real world so it tries to simulate the reality.

 ## Getting Started

-To launch this project following commands are necessary:
+In order to launch this project the following commands are necessary:

-### Launch gazebo
+### Run ROScore

 Roscore is a collection of nodes and is required in order to communicate between them in ROS.